Senior Year Timeline

 - Let your counselor know the outcome of your college applications and scholarship applications as you find out.
 Counselors use this information for Naviance.

 - Continue looking and applying for scholarships.

-- If you filled out the FAFSA, expect to receive financial aid award letters from any colleges that accepted you.
+- If you filled out the FAFSA or CAFSA, expect to receive financial aid award letters from any colleges that accepted you.
 See your counselor about this if you have questions.